RockyMarble/RomulanTankProject/readme.md

 ### Alexander Wilems
 sprint 2

-* Renovation of bullet art
+* Renovation of bullet art.
-* Addition of more Animations for quality of gameplay
+* Addition of more Animations for quality of gameplay.
-* Animation of numbers for lost health
+* Animation of numbers for lost health.
-* Increase resolution of tanks
+* Increase resolution of tanks.
-* Add Particle Affects to Frickin Lasers (they will be named that by end of last sprint)
+* Add Particle Affects to Frickin Lasers (they will be named that by end of last sprint).

 sprint 1

 * Creation of supplementary art for other team members such as backgrounds, projectiles, tanks, and other needed Assets.
 * Update of current backgrounds and other assets for optimization and other such purposes.
-* Creation of animations in reaction to in game actions
+* Creation of animations in reaction to in game actions.

 ### Nat Arney
 sprint2

-* Refactoring
+* Refactoring .
-* Bug squashing
+* Bug squashing.
-    * Audio bugs
+    * Audio bugs.
-    * Visual (non-UI) bugs
+    * Visual (non-UI) bugs.
-    * UI bugs
+    * UI bugs.
-* HP and Fuel representation updates
+* HP and Fuel representation updates.

 sprint 1

-* Have levels end when only one tank remains on-screen
+* Have levels end when only one tank remains on-screen.
-* Swap to a different level when the previous one ends
+* Swap to a different level when the previous one ends.
-* Track "fuel"; disallow movement when fuel is 0
+* Track "fuel"; disallow movement when fuel is 0.

 ### Benjamin Marble
 sprint 2

-* Creation of a credits screen
+* Creation of a credits screen.
-* Creation of unique music for credits and new worlds
+* Creation of unique music for desert level, night level, and credits screen.
-* Programming menu music function
+* Program music functions for in-game pause menu and main menu.
-* Programming pause music function
+* Creation of weapons SFX for any additional new weapons.
-* Creation of weapons SFX for any additional new weapons
+* Program menu SFX for all menu button interactions.
-* Programming menu SFX for all buttons
+* Balance weapons/health/damage values.

-* Make the credits have a button to shuffle the music.
-This is a utility to showcase the songs created by members of the project. sprint 1
+sprint 1

-* Creation and curation of general SFX for new items
+* Creation and curation of general SFX for new items.
-* Creation of unique background music for each new level
+* Creation of unique background music for each new level.
-* Creation of weapons SFX for new weapons
+* Creation of weapons SFX for new weapons.
-* Creation of a "killfloor", an offscreen floor sets player health to zero for when they fall off the map
+* Creation of a "killfloor", an offscreen floor that sets a player's health to zero for when they fall off the map.

 ### Adrian Lamphier
 sprint 2

-* Possibly add background music
+* Possibly add background music.
-* Help with general polish of visual effects
+* Help with general polish of visual effects.
-* Create more weapon types
+* Create more weapon types.

 sprint 1

-* Design the shooting function to swap to different weapon types
+* Design the shooting function to swap to different weapon types.
-* Possibly adjust scale of tanks/map to allow more interesting weapons/map design
+* Possibly adjust scale of tanks/map to allow more interesting weapons/map design.
-* Create more weapon types
+* Create more weapon types.

 ## Inspiration
 Based on Tanks 2 from coolmathgames.com